 Duluth is a larger medium-sized city located in the state of Minnesota.
 With a population of 86,293 people and 36 constituent neighborhoods, Duluth is the fourth largest community in Minnesota.
-Duluth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Duluth was built prior to World War II, making it one of the older and more historic cities in the country.

 Duluth is a decidedly white-collar city, with fully 85.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Duluth is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Duluth who work in office and administrative support (13.47%), sales jobs (10.25%), and food service (9.75%).

 The education level of Duluth citizens is very high relative to the national average among all cities (21.84%): 35.39% of adults in Duluth have a bachelor's degree or even advanced degree.

 The per capita income in Duluth in 2010 was $27,323, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $109,292 for a family of four.
 However, Duluth contains both very wealthy and poor people as well.